Klump-Inc/prestashop-plugin/CHANELOG.md

 ### Changed

-- Add Klump button on PDP with payment details
+- Add Klump button on product details page with payment details
 - Bug fixes and improvements